BTCAssessors/email-signatures/README.md

 You have setup the authentication properly and are ready to go!

 ## Usage
-In order to update all users signatures with the information and users placed in `users.json`, with the generic HTML signature template located in the file specified `SIGNATURE_FILE` in the _Python_ script, please do the following:
+In order to update all users signatures with the information and users placed in `users.json`, with the generic HTML signature template located in the file specified by the variable `SIGNATURE_FILE` inside the folder `SIGNATURE_FOLDER` in the _Python_ script, please do the following:

 1. Check `users.json` is properly formatted and with valid information
-2. Ensure the `SIGNATURE_FILE` variable in the _Python_ script points to the generic HTML signature file
+2. Ensure the `SIGNATURE_FILE` and `SIGNATURE_FOLDER` variables in the _Python_ script point to the generic HTML signature file
 3. Check you have the `service_account.json` obtained from the authentication steps before placed in the current directory of the script.
 3. Make sure you can run _Python 2_ and the dependencies in the `requirements.txt` are installed.
 You can install them with `pip` using `pip install -r requirements.txt`
 4. Run the script with `python update_signatures.py`.
 5. Check your [Gmail](https://mail.google.com) to see if the signature has been updated.
 Reload the page to see changes if you had Gmail already opened

+## The _Jekyll_ website
+A little _Jekyll_ website is also available to show the compiled signatures for each user if they need to copy and paste them to their third party email client.

+In order to keep in sync with the generic template, you must check that all variables are reassigned in the file `_includes/index.html`, inside the [_reassignment block_](_includes/index.html#L21-L25).
+Otherwise your _Jekyll_ site may miss some variables.

+Please also check that the variables in the `_config.yml` file are correct.

+> Be sure to specify the correct `domain` variable (that must be equal to the users' emails domain) in order to generate valid _ids_ to the DOM elements.

 **<> with ♥ in [BTC Assessors](https://www.btcassessors.com), Andorra by [@ccebrecos](https://github.com/ccebrecos) & [@davidlj95](https://github.com/davidlj95)**